Collective genius – revealing the way successful leaders drive innovation

 Studying some of the world’s most creative companies, located in seven countries across the globe, working in 12 different industries, Linda found that innovative organizations put great emphasis on three capabilities:

-- Creative agility – it refers to the process of testing and refining the portfolio of ideas through quick pursuit, reflection and adjustment.
+- Creative agility – refers to the process of testing and refining the portfolio of ideas through quick pursuit, reflection, and adjustment.
 At this stage employees run a series of experiments in order to analyze and learn how to implement their ideas.

 The success behind these principles lies in the effort and collaboration of people who have different expertise and different points of view, and not in the vision of a single individual.
 According to Linda, innovation is not about solo genius, it’s about collective genius.